redhat-cop/openshift-disconnected-operators/README.md

 # NOTE

 This tool can be used for OpenShift versions up to and including 4.5.
-As of OpenShift 4.6 please use the new OPM tool to create your custom catalogue and mirror your images.
-See instructions in the OCP docs https://docs.openshift.com/container-platform/4.6/operators/admin/olm-restricted-networks.html
+For 4.6 and newer use the updated script in the master branch.

 # OpenShift Offline Operator Catalogue Build and Mirror